 There are several options for preserving green space.
 Conservation development is controlled-growth land use that protects the area's natural environmental in perpetuity by preserving landscapes, sustaining farmland, protecting natural habitats for wildlife and maintaining the character of rural communities.
 Land trusts are voluntary conservation easements.
 Land trusts safeguard the land from development and sprawl.
 Families who have passed down the same property from generation to generation often like entering into a land trust to know their family home will remain similar to how they remember it.
 In addition to improved property values, many people feel their quality of life is improved when there is protected green space nearby.

 There are resources available to help increase economic development in rural communities.
 The Department of Agriculture and the Department of Economic and Community Development both promote food and agribusiness.
-Ag's Market Development Division works with producers and agribusiness to build rural economies through diverse growth and development activities.
+Ag's Business Development Division works with producers and agribusiness to build rural economies through diverse growth and development activities.
 ECD’s Rural Development programs fund initiatives to connect communities to advance economic development through funding and technical assistance.
-The Governor’s Rural Challenge aimed to make agriculture and forestry more prosperous by emphasizing opportunities to increase farm income and agribusiness investment.

 Healthy housing is important to maintaining good health and wellness.
 In some rural areas, housing, especially affordable housing, can be limited.
 The U.S. Department of Agriculture has a rural development program.
 USDA assists with some 360 multi-family properties in Tennessee.
 If you have a question about living in USDA-assisted rural housing you can contact your rural development local office.
 If you are looking for assistance about buying or renting, the Tennessee Housing Development Agency may have a program to help.